yingcyl/YelpCamp/README.md

 ```
 $ npm install
 ```
 5. And then run the application with
 ```
 $ npm start
 ```
+6. Open http://localhost:3000 to view it in your browser.

 # Acknowledgments